andrewpark467/RiverAnalysis/README.md

 ![USGS WEBER RIVER](https://github.com/andrewpark467/RiverAnalysis/blob/main/riverLookUSGS.png)

-#Now, my favorite part; finding data.
+# Now, my favorite part.... finding data!
-Where can we find data?

 Well, we know that we need precipitation measurements, and river data.
 We also want to use python and requests to perform API calls to save data locally.
 - [So lets use Synoptic data for surface observation collection](https://developers.synopticdata.com/mesonet/)